Heavy Equipment Trade Schools

 Heavy Mobile Equipment Mechanics and Service Technicians

-People in this trade fix and perform maintenance on big and powerful machines (usually ones that roll on wheels or continuous tracks) used in industries from farming to rail transport to construction.
-They know how to work on almost any part of a heavy vehicle—from the engine and transmission to the unique brake, suspension, and hydraulic systems.
+People in this trade fix and perform maintenance on mobile heavy equipment used in industries ranging from farming to rail transport to construction.
+They know how to work on almost any part of a heavy vehicle, from the engine and transmission to the unique brake, suspension, and hydraulic systems.

-Primarily, these tradespeople work in the construction, mining, forestry, and oil and gas exploration sectors.
-But some technicians specialize in farm or railroad equipment.
-You may hear these positions referred to as any of the following (and more):
+Heavy equipment mechanics primarily work in the construction, mining, forestry, and oil and gas exploration sectors.
+However, some technicians specialize in farm or railroad equipment.

-According to the OOH, heavy vehicle and mobile equipment service technicians are projected to grow by 9 percent, which is faster than the national average.
+Job demand: According to the OOH, the number of heavy vehicle and mobile equipment service technician jobs is projected to grow by 9 percent, which is faster than the national average.

 Heavy Equipment Operators